Engee documentation

 Signal Attributes

-Require all data port inputs to have the same data type - all data inputs must have the same data type
+# Require all data inputs to have the same data type — all input data must have the same type.

-Enable this parameter so that all data inputs have the same data type.
+Check this box so that all input data has the same data type.

 InputSameDT